 I first came to the area in 1967 when my Dad was doing some sort of flying and survival training to prepare for his upcoming tour in Viet Nam.
 I loved the hardscrabble beach habitat, surfing and world class fishing here.
 I hated to leave.
 I swore that, one day, I would come back.

 I found my way to Eau Gallie (pronounced Oh Galley) in 1978.
-I found a perfect old studio apartment on Pineapple that used to be swanky townhomes for well to do snowbirds back in the thirties.
+There was a perfect old studio apartment on Pineapple that used to be swanky town-homes for well to do snowbirds back in the twenties and thirties.
 It had high ceilings, tall windows and excellent ambiance.
 I rented a mini warehouse in Indian Harbor Beach and set up shop.
-My first big job here was for Nelson and Karen Green at the Great Southeast Carpet Gallery who renovated the old movie theater for their showroom and warehouse.
-The plan was to cover the block long wall facing east with a giant mural depicting people in the neighborhood, the mailman, their dog, false windows and doors, trees, flower beds, etc. I was thrilled that I would be busy for month with such an innovative customer.
+My first big job here was for Nelson and Karen Green at the Great Southeast Carpet Gallery.
+They renovated the old movie theater for their showroom and warehouse.
+The plan was to cover the block long wall facing east with a giant mural depicting people in the neighborhood, the mailman, their dog, false windows and doors, trees, flower beds, etc. I was thrilled that I would be busy for months with such an innovative customer.

 However, someone complained, and the city of Melbourne stopped me.
-They categorized the art as a sign and it was well over the limit.
-A meeting for an exception was fruitless.
+They categorized the art as a sign and it was well over the size limit.
+A hearing for an exception was fruitless.
 I was sorely disappointed that they would only allow the forklift.
-Time passed and the Greens outgrew thier building.
-They moved north of town on US-1.
-The asked me to do a sandblasted sign, cast resin sculpture and stucco logo for the front of their new busines location.
-The ht the big time and they are Flooring America,now (same location).
+Time passed and the Greens outgrew their building.
+They moved north of town on US-1, and asked me to do a sandblasted sign, cast resin sculpture and stucco logo for the front of their new business location.
+They hit the big time and are Flooring America, now (same location).

 I find it exciting that Eau Gallie is an art district now.
-They are actually coming to find me to paint a mural.
+They are actually trying to find me to paint a mural.
+I wonder if they know it.
 Would you call me a liar if I told you this was my vision for the town?
 All of the quaint little stores and shops are filling up with artists, specialty stores, eateries, and even a clinic.
 I would love to have my own shop there again.
 I think you could make a go of it.
 The merchants and leaders of the little community are doing a tremendous job of promoting the little commercial district and its classic “ Avante Garde Cracker” charm.

 These folks have synergized to energize and I want to get on board.
 I have 10 years of experience as a vocational instructor at Devereux Viera (adolescent mental health facility).
 I painted miles of murals there.
 I was their official resident artist.
-They asked me to start an apprentice program and we built a premier vocational program with small engine repair, beauty salon, shop, printing, and animal care.
-In my classes, I did molding and casting, sign and display, set design, matting and framing, and mural apprentice.
+They asked me to start an apprentice program and we went on to build a premier vocational program with small engine repair, beauty salon, wood shop, printing, and animal care.
+In my classes, we did molding and casting, sign and display, set design, matting and framing, and mural apprentice.
 We did commercial painting as well.
 It was a successful effort.

 These guys were no cream puffs!
-After a few weeks in my class, you would find them to be on task, respectful, and willing.
+After a few weeks in my class, you would find them to be on task, respectful, and full of pride.
 They responded well to the discipline, training, and trust required to perform as a team on a professional level.
 They earned minimum wage for their effort.